Difficult schedule paying off for St. Mary's basketball

 “It prepared us a lot,” Hymes said about playing the likes of New York’s Christ the King Church and Santa Ana (Calif.)
 Mater Dei.
 “We’re all better than we were at the beginning of the year.”

-In earlier games Tuesday:
+In other games Tuesday:

+Guards Holland Woods had 35 points and Dre Marin 32, leading 5A Glendale Apollo over 6A Tempe Corona del Sol 92-79.
+Marin made 7 of 10 3-pointers, five in the first half when the Hawks built a 44-29 lead.

+Saben Lee had 30 points and Alex Barcello 29 for Corona del Sol in the Battle of the Backcourts.
+Lee also had 11 rebounds and five assists.

 Guards J.T.
 Thoman (15 points), Colten Kresl (13) and Corey Jones (13) led Scottsdale Chaparral past West Jordan (Utah) Copper Hills 59-50.